BrotatoBoi/Morse-God/MG-PY/README.md

-# Morse-God
+# Python Version
-An app for everything Morse-Code related!

-## Usage:
-  python3 MorseGod.py
+    Usage: python3 Morse-God.py

-## About:
+## Description:
-  A Command-Line app for Morse-Code related stuff.
-  * You can Translate to and from Morse.
-  * And play games that include Morse.

-# Note:
-   There is a lot this program can do and a bunch of bugs that I will always be trying to fix and whatnot...
+  This is the Python 3.9 version of my Morse-God Project.